alextanhongpin/evolutionary-architecture/governance.md

 - separate the API endpoints for different roles by prefixing the roles and enforce the checking for different endpoints.
 E.g. for own content, use a root-level `me/` endpoint, for admins/operators access, use `/ops`.
 - similar as above, but separate through subdomain name, e.g. `ops.api/v1/users`
 - setup middlewares to check the roles

+## ACL Admin

+ACL that allows you to limit user's access to certain operation (read, write, etc) and allow you to invite new users through email.
+Basic implementation with nodejs [here](https://github.com/alextanhongpin/node-scope).

+## Ops Access

+Allow privilege access to APIs if the user is an Ops (Operator/Admin) etc. Tokens can be generated for the user, which is audited to ensure that the ops are not performing any malicious activity.
+Last activity, last login date can be tracked etc.